AdobeDocs/aep-mobile-sdkdocs/src/pages/documentation/current-sdk-versions.md

 <InlineAlert variant="info" slots="text"/>

-Adobe Experience Platform Mobile SDK plugins (AEP 1.x) for React Native are compatible only with [Android](#android) and [iOS - Swift](#ios) libraries.
+Adobe Experience Platform Mobile SDK plugins for React Native are compatible with latest [Android](#android) and [iOS](#ios) native libraries.

 <InlineAlert variant="info" slots="text"/>

-If you are currently using our ACP-prefix React Native libraries, please see [the guide to migrate to the Experience Platform SDK libraries (AEP 1.x)](https://github.com/adobe/aepsdk-react-native/blob/main/docs/migration.md) for React Native.
+If you are currently using the ACP-prefixed React Native libraries, please see [the guide to migrate to latest available version](https://github.com/adobe/aepsdk-react-native/blob/main/docs/migration.md) for React Native.

 | Extension | npmjs |
 |---|---|